-Erick Weinberg

-Lyman Laboratory of Physics, Harvard University, Cambridge, Massachusetts 02138 (Received 8 November 1972)
+Erick Weinberg Lyman Laboratory of Physics, Harvard University, Cambridge, Massachusetts 02138 (Received 8 November 1972)

-We investigate the possibility that radiative corrections may produce spontaneous symmetry breakdown in theories for which the senticlastical trees approximation does not indicate such breakdown.
-The simplest model is which this phenomenon occurs is the electrodynamics of massless scalar mesons.
-We find for small coupling constantly that this theory more closely resembles the theory with an imaginary mass (the Abelian Higgs model) than one with a positive mass, spontaneous symmetry breaking occurs, and the theory becomes a theory of a massive vector meson and a massive scalar meson.
-The scalar-to-vector mass ratio is computable as a power series in e. the electromagnetic coupling constant.
-We find, to low-est order, $m^2(s)/m^2(t) = (3/2\pi)e^{t^2/4s}$.
-We extend our analysis to non-Abelian gauge theories, and find qualitatively similar results.
-Our methods are also applicable to theories in which the tree approximation indicates the occurrence of spontaneous symmetry breakdown, but does not give complete information about its character.
-This typically occurs when the scalar-meson part of the Lagrangian admits a greater symmetry group than the total Lagrangian.)
-We indicate how to use our methods in these cases.
+We investigate the possibility that radiative corrections may produce spontaneous symmetry breakdown in horse for which the semiclassical (tree) approximation does not indicate such breakdown.
+The simplest model in which this phenomenon occurs is the electrodynamics of massless scalar mesons.
+We find for small coupling constantially that this theory more closely resembles the theory with an imaginary mass (the Abelian Higgs model) than one with a positive mass, spontaneous symmetry breaking occurs, and the theory becomes a theory of a massive vector meson and a massive scalar meson.
+The scalar-to-vector mass ratio is computable as a power series in e., the electromagnetic coupling constant.
+We find, to low-ost order, $m^2(S)/m^2(1) - q(2\pi)e^{1/4}(4)$ .
+We extend our analysis to non-Abelian gauge theories, and find qualitatively simular results.
+Our methods are also applicable to theories in which the tree approximation about the character.
+(This stringlical power series in the descursted on a pointain the total lagrangins dimits a greater aymostry group than the total lagrangins.)
+We fully the case of the scalar theory are cased on the scalar meson part of the Lagrangins admits a greater aymostry group than the total lagrangin.)
+We indicate how to use out methods in these cases.